Longtime Climate Science Denier Hired At NOAA

 David Legates, a University of Delaware professor of climatology who has spent much of his career questioning basic tenets of climate science, has been hired for a top position at the National Oceanic and Atmospheric Administration.

-Legates confirmed to NPR that he was recently hired as NOAA's Deputy Assistant Secretary of Commerce for Observation and Prediction.
+Legates confirmed to NPR that he was recently hired as NOAA's deputy assistant secretary of commerce for observation and prediction.
 The position suggests that he reports directly to Neil Jacobs, the acting head of the agency that is in charge of the federal government's sprawling weather and climate prediction work.

-Neither Legates nor NOAA spokespeople responded to questions about Legates's specific responsibilities or why he was hired.
+Neither Legates nor NOAA representatives responded to questions about Legates' specific responsibilities or why he was hired.
 The White House also declined to comment.

 Legates has a long history of using his position as an academic scientist to publicly cast doubt on climate science.
 His appointment to NOAA comes as Americans face profound threats stoked by climate change, from the vast, deadly wildfires in the West to an unusually active hurricane season in the South and East.

 Global temperatures have already risen nearly 2 degrees Fahrenheit as a result of greenhouse gas emissions from burning fossil fuels.
-Warming is happening the fastest at the Earth's poles, where sea ice is melting, permafrost is thawing and oceans temperatures are heating up, with devastating effects on animals and humans alike.
+Warming is happening the fastest at the Earth's poles, where sea ice is melting, permafrost is thawing and ocean temperatures are heating up, with devastating effects on animals and humans alike.

-But, in 2007, Legates was one of the authors of a paper that questioned previous findings about the role of climate change in destroying the habitat of polar bears.
+In 2007, Legates was one of the authors of a paper that questioned previous findings about the role of climate change in destroying the habitat of polar bears.
 That research was partially funded by grants from Koch Industries, the lobbying group the American Petroleum Institute and ExxonMobil, according to InsideClimate News.

-The same year, then-Delaware Gov. Ruth Ann Minner sent a letter to Legates expressing concern about his opinions on climate change, given that he was then the state climatologist.
+The same year, Delaware Gov. Ruth Ann Minner sent a letter to Legates expressing concern about his opinions on climate change, given that he was the state climatologist at the time.
 Minner asked him to refrain from casting doubt on climate science when he was acting in his official role.
 Legates stepped down in 2011.

 Legates also appeared in a video pushing the discredited theory that the sun is the cause of global warming.
 In testimony before the U.S. Senate in 2014, Legates argued that a climate science report by the U.N.
 Intergovernmental Panel on Climate Change erroneously stated that humans are causing global warming.

 Legates is a professor in the Department of Geography and Spatial Sciences at the University of Delaware.
-He is also affiliated with the Heartland Institute, a think tank that has poured money into convincing Americans that climate change is not happening, and that the scientific evidence — including evidence published by the agency that now employs Legates — is uncertain or untrustworthy.
+He is also affiliated with the Heartland Institute, a think tank that has poured money into convincing Americans that climate change is not happening and that the scientific evidence — including evidence published by the agency that now employs Legates — is uncertain or untrustworthy.

-NPR Science Corespondent Joe Palca contributed reporting to this story.
+NPR science corespondent Joe Palca contributed reporting to this story.